efroemling/ballistica/docs/ba_module.md

 <p>Called when your activity begins transitioning out.</p>

-<p>Note that this may happen at any time even if finish() has not been
+<p>Note that this may happen at any time even if end() has not been
 called.</p>

 </dd>